lydtechconsulting/kafka-chaos-testing/README.md

-# Kafka Spring Boot Choas Testing Demo Project
+# Kafka Spring Boot Chaos Testing Demo Project

+THIS IS WORK IN PROGRESS [04/07/2023]

 Spring Boot application demonstrating chaos testing a Kafka application with Conduktor Gateway.